 What is Google Cloud Print?

-Google Cloud Print is a free service that enables you to print documents and photos from a network-connected cloud device to any printer.
-Moreover, any app (mobile, web, device) on any device can be used to print to any cloud-connected printer.
-Also, using this web service, users can associate printers with their Google account.
-And, above all, you have added advantage to share printers with your friends, family, or co-workers with Google Cloud Print Printers.
+Google Cloud Print is an unrestricted free of cost service that allows you to print the photos and documents from a cloud device connected to a network to any printer.
+Furthermore, any application (web, mobile, device) on any kind of device can be used for printing to any of the cloud-connected printers.
+Also, utilizing this web service, customers can associate their printers with the Google account.
+Also, you have this added advantage of sharing printers with your family, friends, or co-workers with printers of Google Cloud Print.

 How to use Google Cloud Print?

 If you want printing with non-cloud printers using the service of Google Cloud Print, you can use the Connector to complete the task.
 Now the question arises that can strike our brains is: what is a Connector?
 Well, the Connector is basically a small piece of software, which works on a computer device, in which you’ve got your printer installed.
 The Google Cloud Print Connector holds the entire responsibility to register the printer with the printing service and it waits for printing jobs as well as the service.
 When the printing job arrives, the Connector forwards it to your printer and sends the recent job status to the service back.